|Nutrition Facts (per serving)|

 In a large soup or stock pot, sauté the onions, garlic and bell peppers in the remaining olive oil until just barely soft.

 Reduce heat and add remaining ingredients, except cilantro and including the tempeh.

-Allow to simmer for at least twenty minutes and up to forty minutes, stirring occasionally, and adding a bit more liquid as needed.
+Let simmer for at least 20 minutes and up to 40 minutes, stirring occasionally, and adding a bit more liquid as needed.

 Garnish with a sprinkling of fresh cilantro.